KorfLab/IME/README.md

 	  -f <int>     weighting factor to penalize peaks that are further away [default 200] -m <file>    IMEter parameter file [default is to use embedded pentamers] -r           calculate score for reverse strand
-	  -o		   print GFF info of each peak
+  	  -p           A file of IMEter scores at each percentile (to include in output) -o		   print GFF info of each peak

-If you do not specify a parameter file (-m option) a default set of embedded parameter values are used.
-These correspond to the following run of ime_trainer.pl

-	  ime_trainer.pl -k 5 -p 400 -d 400 -c Athaliana_IME_intron.fa > Ath_IME_k5_400_400_complete.params